ddnexus/elastics-doc/source/doc/4-flex-model/5-Result-Extenders.md

   Applies to documents that contain (at least, but not limited to) `_index`, `_type`, `_id`.
 It adds the following method:

   * __`document.load`__<br>
-    Maps the document back to the original model and class and retrieves it from the DB:
+    Maps the document back to the original model and class and retrieves it from the DB.

+  * __`document.load!`__<br>
+    Like `document.load` but raises a `Flex::DocumentMappingError` if it cannot find the model class for the document.

 * __`Flex::Result::ActiveModel`__<br>
     It extends the results when the `context` class (your class) includes `Flex::ActiveModel`.
 It adds the following methods: